TheFelixLive/Command2Hardcore/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the timer
+about: Suggest an idea for the Com2Hard
 title: ''
 labels: enhancement
 assignees: 'TheFelixLive'